Language: EN

 atmel-studio

-Finally, another of the most popular options for development in Arduino, especially for its impressive debugging functions.
+Finally, another of the most popular options for development in Arduino, especially due to its impressive debugging features.

 Bonus pack of useful programs